Stable and consistent density-based clustering via multiparameter persistence: Introduction

+Combining the hierarchical clustering algorithm $\linkage{\lambda}$ and the persistence-based flattening algorithm, we obtain a pipeline for density-based clustering with good stability properties.
+We call this pipeline \emph{Persistable}.

+Our stability theorems for degree-Rips and the persistence-based flattening algorithm imply theoretical guarantees for the entire pipeline (\cref{stability-lambda-and-PF} and \cref{stability-lambda-and-PF-in-lambda}).
+The stability of degree-Rips also justifies a simple approximation scheme that makes it possible to apply Persistable to large data sets (e.g., the rideshare data in \cref{Persistable-on-benchmark-data}).
+This approximation scheme is not valid for related methods that are not Gromov--Hausdorff--Prokhorov stable, such as HDBSCAN \citep{campello-moulavi-sander} and DBSCAN \citep{dbscan}.

+Persistable includes interactive visualization tools that practitioners can use to choose all parameters in the pipeline.
+The key task for the practitioner is to choose the slice~$\lambda$.
+Using a vineyard \citep{cohen-steiner-edelsbrunner-morozov}, one can see how the barcode of $\linkage{\lambda}$ changes with the choice of $\lambda$ (see \cref{vineyard-intro-figure}).
+Moreover, one can see from the vineyard which choices of $\lambda$ lead to particularly stable clusterings of the input data.
+We demonstrate Persistable, and this approach to parameter selection, on benchmark data sets, and we show that it provides results that capture meaningful cluster structure.
+These examples also demonstrate that Persistable can identify multi-scale cluster structure that is challenging for related algorithms, such as HDBSCAN.

-\subsection{Related work}
+\subsection{Related Work}

-Distances between (one- and two-parameter) hierarchical clusterings have been studied by Carlsson and M\'emoli \cite{carlsson-memoli-hierarchical-clustering,carlsson-memoli-multid}.
-The notions of hierarchical clustering we consider and the correspondence-interleaving distance are generalizations of the notions in their work: in particular, if $D_1$ and $D_2$ are dendrograms on finite sets, then $\dWI (D_1, D_2)$ is twice the distance between $D_1$ and $D_2$ defined in \cite{carlsson-memoli-hierarchical-clustering}.

-The formigram distance, introduced by Kim and M\'{e}moli \cite{kim-memoli}, can also be seen as a particular instance of the correspondence-interleaving distance.
+Distances between (one- and two-parameter) hierarchical clusterings have been studied by \citet{carlsson-memoli-hierarchical-clustering,carlsson-memoli-multid}.
+The cor\-re\-spon\-dence-interleaving distance is a generalization of this work; see \cref{distances-subsection} for a discussion.
+The formigram distance, introduced by \cite{kim-memoli}, can also be seen as a particular instance of the correspondence-interleaving distance. \cite{eldridge-belkin-wang} introduce the merge distortion metric for one-parameter hierarchical clusterings, which is closely related to the correspondence-interleaving distance.

-The papers \cite{stability-density-based-clustering,chazal-guibas-oudot-skraba} address the stability of consistent hierarchical clustering methods.
+Work of \cite{stability-density-based-clustering} and \cite{chazal-guibas-oudot-skraba} addresses the stability of consistent hierarchical clustering methods.
 In their frameworks, stability is guaranteed when their assumptions on the underlying distribution are satisfied.
 In contrast, our stability results hold without distributional assumptions.